devleaks/cockpitdecks-docs/docs/Resources/Themes.md

 Theme default value is an empty string (no theme).

-If a theme is used, its name is prepended to attribute name:
+If a theme is used, its name is prepended to default attribute name when they are looked up:

 ```
-	theme-default-label-color: purple
+	night-default-label-color: purple
 ```

-If no such attribute is found, the `default-label-color` attribute name is looked up (without the `theme-` prepended.)
+If no such attribute is found, the `default-label-color` attribute name is looked up, without the `theme-` prepended.

 # Theme Usage